 I hope you give this chorizo empanada recipe a try, and if you do, please come back and give the recipe a star rating.
 And scroll down and leave a comment about your experience with the recipe.

-And if you have a favorite empanada filling recipe, let me know.
-Now that I had such success with this recipe, I’m looking for ideas.
+And if you have a favorite empanadas de chorizo recipe, let me know.
+Now that I had such success with this recipe, I’m looking for more filling ideas for chorizo.

 And if you love Mexican food as much as we do, check out my Mexican Food Category.
 You’ll find plenty of fun recipes, including the most popular on my site for Hatch Green Chili.